samlynndavis/Bodiless-JS-Chris/packages/cx-elements/doc/ComponentTemplate.md

 must itself be re-exported from the package by an index file which imports it at the *exact path* `./tokens`.

-You should also export a "base" or unshadowed version of your token collection to allow downstream consumers to extend it.
+You should also export a "base" or un-shadowed version of your token collection to allow downstream consumers to extend it.
 You may do this by exporting the tokens from their original location.